benstaf/astro-pit-pages_new/src/content/blog/balyasnyopenai.md

 ## Why Point-in-Time LLMs Matter

-This is precisely the problem addressed by approaches like **PiT-Inference**.
+This is precisely the problem addressed by our approach here at **PiT-Inference**.

 Point-in-Time LLMs are designed to enforce strict temporal boundaries: